Photo encryption: how to secure your memories from prying eyes

 Step 3 (optional).
 Drag and drop the pictures you want to encrypt from your photo collection to NordLocker.

 After adding the files, don’t forget to delete the original unencrypted photos.
 Photo encryption only works if you don't leave unprotected copies lying around.

 That's all there is to it.
 The photos in your locker are now secure.
-You can safely organize them into separate folders, upload the locker to the cloud, or share the photos with people you trust.
+You can safely organize them into separate folders and keep them on your hard drive or in the NordLocker cloud.

 As long as you’re encrypting photos, why not go over your video library, too?
 We know, it’s a hassle.
 But to control your own data, you must take an extra step to protect it.
 Whatever you do, we strongly recommend disabling the auto-sync feature on your phone and removing all unencrypted copies of your photos from the cloud.
 There are at least five good reasons to do that.